remy/remysharp.com/public/blog/to-gist-and-back-again.md

 For Mac users, I'd recommend using the `brew install gist` (and get brew, the package installer from [brew.sh](https://brew.sh/)).
 Otherwise, `gem install gist` (though my own track record for using `gem install…` is fairly shaky, so hopefully you have more luck).

-Then you just specific the files to send up:
+Then you specify the files to send up:

 ```bash
 $ gist index.js package.json